Stochastic Nonconvex Optimization with Large Minibatches: Introduction

 \subsection{Our contributions}

 We propose stochastic approximation algorithms that provably converge to an approximate critical point of the nonconvex population objective.
-In the basic version of our algorithm named minibatch-prox (MP), we draw $b$ fresh samples at each iteration and approximately optimize a convex objective defined by these samples:
+In our template algorithm, which we refer to as ``minibatch-prox'' (MP), we draw $b$ fresh samples at each iteration and approximately optimize a convex objective defined by these samples:

-Choosing a random iterate $\w$ from the first $T$ iterations of MP, we have that (for large enough $b$)
+Choosing a random iterate $\w$ from the first $K$ iterations of MP, we have that (for large enough $b$)